cloudfoundry/summit-hands-on-labs/na-2020/gluon/README.md

 ### BOSHConfig

-A `BOSHConfig` represents either a BOSH config, either for injecting runtime addons (a "runtime" config) or for specifying IaaS-specific configuration (a "cloud" config).
+A `BOSHConfig` represents configuration, either for injecting runtime addons (a "runtime" config) or for specifying IaaS-specific configuration (a "cloud" config).